 (Single Post RSS Feed)

-Note: By default, if you only append “/feed” to the end of your post URI, WordPress will return the comments made on your post, not the post content itself.
+Note: By default, if you only append “/feed” to the end of a post, WordPress will return the comments associated with that post, not actual content of the post itself.

-Some your site visitors may only want to syndicate content from one or two post categories.
+Some your site users may only want to syndicate content from a specific category.
 They may not want to subscribe to your entire site’s feed.

-Your category RSS feed now only includes content assigned to this particular category …
+Your feed now only contains content posted in that category …

 The WordPress Codex also provides different ways to create feeds not just for post categories, but also feeds for tags, authors, search, etc.